New car or used car: 6 people make the choice

 Four people who should buy used cars

 Usually always making a mess.
 Lugging stuff in the back seat and trunk.
 A new car will get all scratched up in a hurry.
 For these individuals getting a used car is usually best, as there is no need to worry about messing up the used car.

-Usually money doesn’t come easy.
-As a result the money savings in buying used can usually be the difference driving or taking transit.
-Also most students fresh out of school will find getting approved for financing of a new car next to impossible.
-Used cars can be very cheap for first time car buyers.
+Usually, money doesn’t come easy.
+As a result, the money savings in buying used can usually be the difference in driving or taking transit.
+Also, most students fresh out of school will find getting approved for financing a new car next to impossible.
+Used cars can be very cheap for first-time car buyers.

 Maybe you don’t want to be tied down to car payments on a new vehicle and would like to travel the world without a care.
 Buying a good used car for cash can give you the freedom to roam the countryside and not be tied to strict maintenance requirements of a new car, while still providing necessary transportation.